tywalch/electrodb/README.md

 ```

 ### Scan Records
 When scanning for rows, you can use filters the same as you would any query.
-For more detial on filters, see the [Filters](#filters) section.
+For more detial on filters, see the [Where](#where) section.

 *Note: `Scan` functionality will be scoped to your Entity.
 This means your results will only include records that match the Entity defined in the model.*
 ```javascript